Worship at St.Wilfrid's

 Services within the Parish

-During term time we organise crafts and other activities for children during our Sunday morning 10:30am Parish Eucharist services.
-These take place in the Village Hall (next door) with Junior Church leaders.
+Once monthly, our 'Little Wilfs' volunteers organise crafts and other activities for children during our Sunday morning (10:30 am) Parish Eucharist service.
+These take place in the Village Hall (next door).

 WCs are accessible in the Village Hall during services at St. Wilfrid's.